Should I offer digital or print products in my professional studio?

 Moreover, these print products will last.
 They will be easy to access and digest.
-Your clients won’t have to worry about remembering any passwords, keeping up with any ‘latest software’, stumbling upon inappropriately placed images among the gallery, or accidentally deleting the wedding.
-Etc, et. al.
+Your clients won’t have to worry about remembering any passwords, keeping up with any ‘latest software’, stumbling upon inappropriately placed images in the gallery, or accidentally deleting the wedding—etc., et al.

 Print products are an investment.